Ravicha2/Git-exercise/README.md

 # Git-exercise
-This intend for educational purposed
+This intend for educational purpose added 3 more files